Elaine Bonazzi: Life and career

 Born in Endicott, New York in 1929, Bonazzi earned a Bachelor of Music in vocal performance from the Eastman School of Music in 1951.
 She then pursued graduate music studies at Hunter College and the Juilliard School, and studied privately with Elda Ercole in New York City.
 In 1955 she was the contralto soloist in Johann Sebastian Bach's Mass in B minor with the Oratorio Society of New York at Hunter College Auditorium.
 In 1956 she portrayed Lady Pamela in Daniel Auber's Fra Diavolo with the Hunter College Opera.
 That same year she portrayed Gertrude Stein in the lauded Off-Broadway production of Virgil Thomson's The Mother of Us All at the Phoenix Theatre.

-In 1958 Bonazzi made her debut with the Santa Fe Opera as Meg Page in Falstaff.
+In 1958 Bonazzi made her debut with the Santa Fe Opera (SFO) as Meg Page in Falstaff.
 That same year she portrayed Mrs. Linton in the world premiere of Carlisle Floyd's Wuthering Heights.
-She returned frequently to the SFO during her career, portraying such roles as Baba the Turk in The Rake's Progress, Countess Geschwitz in Lulu, Herodias in Salome, La chatte in L'enfant et les sortilèges, Marcellina in The Marriage of Figaro, Mark Smeaton in Gaetano Donizetti's Anna Bolena, The Mother in Mavra, the old woman in Yerma, Prince Orlofsky in Die Fledermaus, Saint Catherine in Jeanne d'Arc au bûcher, Tisbe in La Cenerentola, Zita in Gianni Schicchi, and the title roles in Carmen and Regina.
+She returned frequently to the SFO during her career, portraying such roles as Baba the Turk in The Rake's Progress, Countess Geschwitz in Lulu, Herodias in Salome, La chatte in L'enfant et les sortilèges, Marcellina in The Marriage of Figaro, Mark Smeaton in Gaetano Donizetti's Anna Bolena, The Mother in Mavra, the Old Woman in Yerma, Prince Orlofsky in Die Fledermaus, Saint Catherine in Jeanne d'Arc au bûcher, Tisbe in La Cenerentola, Zita in Gianni Schicchi, and the title roles in Carmen and Regina.
 Her final appearance at the SFO was as Mrs. Peachum in John Gay's The Beggar's Opera in 1992.

 In 1960 Bonazzi made her debut with the Washington National Opera as the Countess in Pyotr Ilyich Tchaikovsky's The Queen of Spades.
-She returned to Washington D.C. later that year to perform the role of Death in Igor Stravinsky's The Nightingale under the baton of the composer.
+She returned to Washington D.C. later that year to perform the role of Death in Igor Stravinsky's The Nightingale conducted by the composer.
 Other roles she performed with the WNO during her career included Agata in Maria Golovin, The Old Baroness in Samuel Barber's Vanessa Seibel in Faust, and Ursule in Béatrice et Bénédict.
 In 1986 she appeared at the WNO as Queen Isabella of Spain in Christopher Columbus, a pastiche of music by Jacques Offenbach patched together by Patric Schmid.
 Her final appearance with the company was as the Countess in The Queen of Spades in 1989.